ahwayakchih/crx3/README.md

 - *-z, --zip, --zipPath*: create also a simple ZIP file with web extension's files
 - *-o, --crx, --crxPath*: specify custom path name for CRX3 file
 - *-p, --key, --keyPath*: specify custom path name for private key file
+- *-x, --xml, --xmlPath*: specify custom path name for XML (Update Manifest) file
+- *--appVersion*        : specify version number to be written into Update Manifest file
+- *--crxURL*            : specify URL to be written into Update Manifest file

 If option is not followed by a path/name, file name will be based on the web extension's directory name.